vishnuas22/MasterX/test_result.md

       - working: false
         agent: "testing"
         comment: "Personalization engine endpoints have mixed results.
 The adaptive AI chat endpoint works correctly, but the learning DNA and adaptive parameters endpoints return errors.
 There are issues with the context awareness service showing errors like 'ChatMessage object is not subscriptable' and 'ChatMessage object has no attribute get' in the logs.
 The personalization features endpoint also fails."
+      - working: false
+        agent: "testing"
+        comment: "Personalization engine endpoints are still failing.
+The learning DNA analysis endpoint returns a 200 response but the data doesn't contain the expected fields.
+The adaptive parameters endpoint also returns a 200 response but doesn't contain the expected fields.
+The mood analysis endpoint returns a 405 Method Not Allowed error, indicating it's not properly implemented.
+The personalization features endpoint returns a 200 response but doesn't contain the expected data structure."

   - task: "Gamification System"
     implemented: true